Humbly Homemade

 Homemade Lotion Bars

-Hello there!
-How have you been?
-Lately I've been interested in learning how to make common household goods cheaper and chemical-free at home.
+For the past decade, I've been learning how to make common household goods cheaper and chemical-free at home.
 There are so many hidden toxins in our home, lurking in everything from candles to dish soap.
 And that includes body lotion!
 If you're interested in learning how to make homemade lotion bars either to save money, create a thoughtful gift, or to reduce the amount of harmful chemicals introduced to your body, keep reading!

 • Coconut oil helps reduce inflammation and acts as a potent moisturizer.
 It also contains antimicrobial properties that can help treat acne and even heal wounds.